 The population of Worcester was 46,000 in 1901.
 In the early 20th century it grew slowly and was still less than 49,000 in 1931.
 However, from the mid-20th century the population began to grow more rapidly and it reached 73,000 in 1971.

 In the 20th century conditions in Worcester continued to improve.
 Between 1904 and 1928 electric trams ran in the streets of Worcester.
 Cripplegate Park opened in 1932.

-In the 21st Century, Worcester is still flourishing.
-In 2005 the University of Worcester gained full university status.
-Today the population of Worcester is 102,000.
+In the 21st Century, Worcester continued to flourish.
+The first Worcester Festival was held in 2003 and in 2005 the University of Worcester gained full university status.
+Cathedral Square Shopping Centre opened in 2017.
+In 2022 the population of Worcester was 103,000.